 As you probably already know, there are numerous waterfalls and places to picnic around Greenville.
 One of our favorite spots is Campbell’s Covered Bridge.
 Not only is it picture perfect, but kids love to hop around the rocks and play in the stream.

 Need more ideas?
-Check out this link for more picnic ideas.
+Check out more picnic ideas.

 Why not throw in some hands-on-learning while taking in the outdoors?

 Carl Sandburg Home

 We highly recommend Flat Rock where you can visit the historic home of President Lincoln’s biographer Carl Sandburg, and the younger kids can visit the Sandburg’s goat farm.
 If you are looking to hike, the property has a number easy of trails.
 See our itinerary for your day at Flat Rock.

 We can’t say enough about Hagood Mill Historic Site and Folk Life Center, our top pick for learning about pioneer ways and farm life.
 This place is learning at its best, last we were there, we chanced upon a live demo on spinning wool into yarn.
 Also on view within the property are rock art carvings believed to be pre-historic at the Hagood Creek Petrogylph Site.

 Kids can learn about the Revolutionary War at the Musgrove Mill State Historic Site.
 And of course, while you’re there, take a break and enjoy the rest of your afternoon at Horseshoe Falls (we told you Greenville has a lot of waterfalls!).

 Oconaluftee Visitor Center